 This is where coworking spaces are entering the game.
 Coworking spaces among other businesses have definitely been suffering because of the pandemic.
 But, coworking spaces will surely experience a new era of growth due to the new demand emerging with the rise of this tribe of hybrid workers.

 It has become a very attractive option for either employees and employers.
 Working from home is not to everyone’s taste, even in a hybrid work model.
 Two cases scenario.
 You simply don’t like it.
 You do not feel productive and wish to maintain professional life and private life separated.
 The second situation, working from home is not sustainable for you mentally and/or physically.
 You might not have a proper environment to perform your tasks, for example, having young children at home, living in a shared flat, lacking space, light, furniture, you name it.
+As an employer, you might prefer to have your staff working in an office to increase workplace cohesion.
+With Covid cases significantly declining in many parts of the world, it may be time to think about easing workers back into an office environment.
+You can use something similar to this Return to work memo example as a way of encouraging workers to return while addressing their concerns about Covid safety measures.

 Remote work was already becoming more and more popular, it has now reached the more traditional working sphere.
 A trend that has probably transformed the world of work forever spotting hybrid work as a durable and sustainable solution.
 We’ve been shown that working remotely has no significant impact on productivity.
 Remote work offers many advantages for both companies and employees.
 As a result, the flex sector is receiving a new demand from workers and businesses, looking for flexible options to structure this new hybrid work model.
 If remote work is still new to you, check our article about how to work from home efficiently!